 When you are ready for cleanup, use this command to remove many bundles:

 PS: this is good for the planet, but also for your wallet 💪.

 --externalof upload to use your storage, and not count in your plan.

 The calculation of this value is a bit more complex, but the idea is the same as the storage.

-Each time a user download a bundle, this number is increase by the size of the download.
+Each time a user download a bundle, this number is increased by the size of the download.

-This data is only related to your download size, better your Capacitor JS app size is, better you stay in your plan.
+This data is only related to your download size, the better your Capacitor JS app size is, the better you stay in your plan.

 One important thing to note, Capgo cannot see what size is downloaded, it only sees the size of the bundle.
 So if you have a big bundle, and you have many users who fail to download it, you will reach the limit quickly.